I. Who undertakes redevelopment projects?

 X. Assistance

 Elderly minority owners may seek assistance from the Senior Citizen Home Safety Association (SCHSA).
+The SCHSA has a team of social workers commissioned by the Development Bureau.
 It provides (1) telephone and online enquiry services, (2) community education, and (3) case consultation services to elderly owners.

 Telephone and online enquiry services